solschweik/BnsTest/README.md

 ## Part 1
 Contains Angular 7 application.
 The use is no different from any other Angular project.
-TO start application, please, run following commands in command shell
+To start application, please, run following commands in command shell

 _cd BnsTest_
 _cd Part1_